breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Induction introduction!

-In this section, we will review some important concepts from [Chomskyan linguistics](https://en.wikipedia.org/wiki/Chomsky_hierarchy), including structural induction, string rewrite systems, λ-calculus and cellular automata.
+In this section, we will review some important concepts from [Chomskyan linguistics](https://en.wikipedia.org/wiki/Chomsky_hierarchy), including structural induction, finite automata, string rewrite systems, and λ-calculus.
 We will see how each of these ideas shares an interesting connection to graphs.
 If you are already familiar with these ideas, feel free to skim them or skip to the next section.

 ## [Regular languages](#regular-languages)